NiiightmareXD/windows-capture/README.md

         foreground_window,
         // Capture Cursor
         Some(true),
-        // Draw Border
+        // Draw Borders
         Some(false),
+        // Kind Of Pixel Format For Frame To Have ColorFormat::Rgba8,
-        // This Will Be Passed To The New Function
+        // Will Be Passed To The New Function
         "It Works".to_string(),
     )
     .unwrap();

-    Capture::start(settings).unwrap();
+    // Every Error From on_closed and on_frame_arrived Will End Up Here Capture::start(settings).unwrap();
 }
 ```